tstanford/bookmark-homepage/project/feature.md

 - bookmark-service: make sure that jwt token contains the users roles

-- in admin view: show the time of the users last activity
+- admin view: show the time of the users last activity

-- in admin view: when adding a user with a duplicate username, show an error rather than silently swallowing the 500 response.

-- in admin view: delete a user
+- admin view: don't allow an admin user to be deleted

 - create some basic react tests and run them as part of pipeline